trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 If configuring Custom Segments as Tags, use the Field ID on the Transaction Columns tab (under _Custom Segments > Transaction Columns_).

-Lastly, head over to Expensify and do the following:
+Lastly, head over to Ieatta and do the following:
 1. Navigate to **Settings > Workspace > Group > [Workspace Name]_ > Connections > Configure > Coding tab**
 2. Choose how to import Custom Records (Report Fields or Tags)
 3. Fill out the three fields (the name or label of the record, Internal ID, Transaction Column ID)
 4. Click **Submit**

-From there, you should see the values for the Custom Records under the Tag or Report Field settings in Expensify.
+From there, you should see the values for the Custom Records under the Tag or Report Field settings in Ieatta.

 ### Custom Lists